drbenvincent/darc-experiments-matlab/README.md

 # References
+Cavagnaro, D. R., Aranovich, G. J., McClure, S. M., Pitt, M. A., & Myung, J. I. (2016).
+On the functional form of temporal discounting: An optimized adaptive test.
+Journal of Risk and Uncertainty, 1–22.

 Frye, C. C. J., Galizio, A., Friedel, J. E., DeHart, W. B., and Odum, A. L. (2016).
 Measuring Delay Discounting in Humans Using an Adjusting Amount Task.
 Journal of Visualized Experiments, (107):1–8.